This page is a resource for hospital partners of the LifeNet Health Organ Procurement Organization.

 As a federally designated Organ Procurement Organization, LifeNet Health partners with hospitals to facilitate organ recovery and transplantation for most of Virginia, three counties in West Virginia, and one county in North Carolina.
 Our goal is to save as many lives as possible.
 We are also committed to honoring the decisions of tissue donors.
 LifeNet Health offers a comprehensive network of support, including a 24/7 call center to take referrals, on-site representatives who can assist families, coordinators to facilitate the recovery process, and expert surgical assistants.

-Anytime a patient death is imminent, hospitals are required to notify their OPO within 60 minutes by calling 1-866-543-3638.
-If your facility participates in our electronic referral process, click here
+Anytime a patient death is imminent, hospitals are required to notify their OPO.

-- GCS of 4 or less, including a sedated patient (note: HCA, UVA, and Bon Secours Mercy Health use GCS of 5 or less)
+GCS ≤ 4 or other indication of non-recoverable neurological injury (anoxia, CVA, head trauma).
+Note: HCA, UVA, and Bon Secours Mercy Health use GCS of ≤ 5

 Learn more about recognizing when patients may meet criteria for referral.